Pheonix-org/Open-Pheonix-Engine/Documentation/Unexported/cjar.md

  Once you've entered this, you'll be prompted for data used to generate the key, followed by a yes/no confirmation.
  If sucessful you should now see a `store.jks` file with `ls (unix)` OR `dir (windows)`

+### OPEX Engine Signature
+OPEX's key store is available within the Engine module, in the key's directory.
+This store contains master keys for signing cjar's for the engine.
+With access to this key, any game using OPEX could be exploited, even if it's aimed to be closed, therefore it's encryption pass is private; content for the engine directly may not be produced using a cjar, but with the open source nature additons to the engine can be made at development.